-Detailed Introduction to Hard Disk: Types, Basic Parameters, Maintenance Tips [MiniTool Wiki]
+Detailed Introduction to Hard Disk - Learn About It Now [MiniTool Wiki]

 Hard disk is one of the computer's main storage medias.
 It is composed by one or more of aluminum or glass platters.
 The disk is covered with ferromagnetic materials.
 The vast majority of the hard disks are permanently fixed in the hard disk drivers.

 Types of Hard Disk

 Hard disk can be divided into three types: